helidon-io/helidon/messaging/README.md

           on-exhausted: DROP
 ```

-This retains the annotation's retry delay, changes the total attempts to one, and replaces `DEAD_LETTER` with `DROP`.
+This merges the nested retry settings, retaining the annotation's retry delay while changing the total attempts to one,
-The inherited dead-letter target is cleared.
-Without either an annotation or configuration, an incoming connector uses
+and replaces `DEAD_LETTER` with `DROP`.
+The inherited dead-letter configuration is cleared.
+Without either an annotation
-a one-second retry delay, unlimited attempts, and `FAIL`.
+or configuration, an incoming connector uses the required retry configuration defaults: a one-second delay, unlimited
+attempts, and `FAIL`.

 Exhaustion has these results: